CABCLabs/covid-careza-gatsby/src/pages/contact/index.md

 ---
-templateKey: contact-page
+templateKey: simple-page
 path: /contact
 title: Contact Us
+image: /img/hero-desktop.png
 ---
 ### Interested in joining?

-If you are interested in joining, or would like us to contact you with more information about potentially joining please fill in our [application form](/#joinus).
+If you are interested in joining, or would like us to contact you with more information about potentially joining please fill in our [application form](/covid/pledge).

 ### Want more information?